telliott99/MyJava/part3/libraries.rst

     1 error
     >

-I need to tell the compiler and the Java runtime where to find this code.
+I need to tell the compiler and the Java runtime where to find the code for ``StdOut``.

 .. sourcecode:: bash